Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 ### Tools used
 ---
-.Microsoft excel
+- Microsoft excel
 for data cleaning
 for data analysis
 for data visualization

-.SQL- structured query language for querying data
+- SQL- structured query language for querying data

-.PowerBI
+- PowerBI
 for data visualization
-.Github
+- Github
 for portfolio building

 ### Data cleaning and preparation